 Here at Uncommon, we’re celebrating National Vegetarian Week on the 10-16th May.
 We do love all things healthy and green, after all.

-Whilst we’re all laser focused on our self-improvement resolutions, it’s easy to overlook the simpler things that can improve both our physical and mental health.
-Let’s take a few minutes to look at how we can use our new found healthy food inspiration to make us smarter.
-Let’s improve mental clarity and focus, helping you to perform at your very best throughout the day.
+Whilst we’re all laser focused on our self-improvement resolutions, it’s easy to overlook the simpler things that can improve both our physical and mental health at home or in the workspace.
+Let’s take a few minutes to improve mental clarity and focus, helping you to perform at your very best throughout the day.

 The millennial holy grail of foods – avocados.
 Mashed avocado on toast.
 Avocado with eggs benedict.
 Avocado chocolate cakes.
 Avocado everything.
 It’s easy to bring avocados into your diet.
 And you should.
 Avocados enhance blood flow and oxygenation to your brain, which helps you stay alert by firing up your brain cells.
 Then there are the healthy unsaturated fats, which help keep your brain cell membranes flexible (which apparently is a good thing).